GoogleCloudPlatform/ai-infra-cluster-provisioning/README.md

 7. ***DISK_SIZE_GB***.
 This defines the disk size in GB for the VMs.
 The default value is 2000 GB(2 TB) if not specified.
 8. ***DISK_TYPE***.
 This defines the disk type to use for VM creation.
 The default value is pd-ssd if not defined.
 9. ***GCS_PATH***.
 Google cloud storage bucket path to use for state management and copying scripts.
 If not provided then a default GCS bucket is created in the project.
 The name of the bucket is ‘aiinfra-terraform-<PROJECT_ID>’.
 For each deployment a separate folder is created under this GCS bucket in the name ‘<NAME_PREFIX-deployment>’.
 Ex: gs://spani-tst/deployment
-10. ***COPY_DIR_PATH***.
+10. ***VM_LOCALFILE_DEST_PATH***.
 This defines the destination directory path in the VM for file copy.
-If any local directory is mounted at "/usr/aiinfra/copy" in the docker container then all the files in that directory are copied to the COPY_DIR_PATH in the VM.
+If any local directory is mounted at "/usr/aiinfra/copy" in the docker container then all the files in that directory are copied to the VM_LOCALFILE_DEST_PATH in the VM.
 If not specified the default value is '/usr/aiinfra/copy'.
 11. ***METADATA***.
 This defines optional metadata to be set for the VM.
 Ex: { key1 = "val", key2 = "val2"}
 12. ***LABELS***.
 This defines key value pairs to set as labels when the VMs are created.
 Ex: { key1 = "val", key2 = "val2"}
 13. ***STARTUP_COMMAND***.
 This defines the startup command to run when the VM starts up.
 Ex: python /usr/cp/train.py